cyrilwanner/next-optimized-images/example/README.md

 # next-optimized-images Example

-This example showcases all available features of `next-optimized-images`.
+This example showcases a basic setup of `next-optimized-images`.

 ## Setup